Results for 'ora'

 Life force all wellness, good health for all.

-You're right, Ari, safe travels home.
+You're right, Rangi, safe travels home.

 Āe, kia ora.
 Mā te wā!